Why early diagnosis is important

 What does PDFF show?

-Proton Density Fat Fraction (PDFF), is a method by which liver fat percentage can be measured, with 5.6% considered the cut-off for normal.
+Proton Density Fat Fraction (PDFF), is a method by which liver fat percentage can be measured, with 5.6%1 considered the cut-off for normal.
 Anything above this level is considered to be indicative of Fatty Liver Disease, something that up to 1 in 3 in the UK population suffer from.
 Left untreated, Fatty Liver Disease, sometimes called Non-Alcoholic Fatty Liver Disease (NAFLD) can progress to the much more serious Non-alcoholic Steatohepatitis (NASH), so being able to identify NAFLD early is very useful.
-The PDFF measure LiverMultiScan utilises can be used in conjunction with our cT1 measure to tell apart mild from significant NAFLD.
+The PDFF measure LiverMultiScan utilizes can be used in conjunction with our cT1 measure to tell apart mild from significant NAFLD.
 This is important for early diagnosis.

 The person in the example shown here has normal liver fat, helping their physician to rule out a diagnosis of Fatty Liver Disease.